In Search of Earth’s Secrets is a special project that brings the JOIDES Resolution and its exciting science to communities around the United States!

 June – August New York City, NY

-We will be looking for new communities for 2019, 2020 and 2021!
+We will be looking for new communities to Bring In Search of Earth’s Secrets to for 2019, 2020 and 2021!
 Educators, families, museums, youth organizations, libraries: Are you interested in bringing Pop-Up to your community?
 Please fill out this form.

 Our goals with the overall Pop-Up/Drill-Down Science traveling exhibit are to: